johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.1 Flying the Traffic Pattern and Go-Arounds.md

 	12. "Landing straight in on runway 27" (only if no one else is in the pattern, and even then be careful)
 6. At an un-towered airport, the default is to enter on the 45.
 What if that's not the direction you're coming from?
 	1. Circle wide
-	2. Cross midfield above the pattern, and cloverleaf onto the 45
+	2. Cross midfield above the pattern, and teardrop onto the 45
 	3. More in [[PPL4.2 Advanced Airport Operations]]
 7. Flying the pattern
 	1. Memorize power settings/airspeeds, use wind correction angle like the [[PPL2.5 Ground Reference Maneuvers|rectangular course]] ![[Rectangular Course.jpeg]]
 	2. Should do a [[GUMPS]] check on downwind, and may consider a [[Final Check When Turning Final]]
 	3. Power, Airspeed, and Config for your aircraft in [[Aircraft Gait Charts]]^[If you're unsure what power settings to use, consider this [[Tip on Choosing Pattern Speeds]]]
 	4. Descending when tower delays base turn
+	5. Turning with traffic ahead on final
-	5. How to tell where you're gliding to
+	6. How to tell where you're gliding to
 8. [[Palo Alto Airport|Palo Alto]] specifics worth knowing
 	1. Pattern altitude: 800' on east side, 1000' on west side
 	2. Entering Pattern